The Complete Guide to Auto Repair Shop Marketing

 Social Media Advertising

-Each social media platform has their own preference for the types of ads that work best.
+Each social media platform has their own preference for the types of ads that work on them.
 Here’s what you should consider in terms of ads and content before marketing on each social media platform.

 Facebook is great for sharing business updates and service promotions.
 Perhaps your auto repair shop is interested in promoting a tire sale before the start of the summer — Facebook is a great avenue for sharing seasonal sale updates and more.